Taipei MRT & New Taipei Circular Line Guide

 Speaking of price.

-Since the gondola is under the Taipei Metro umbrella, I include the prices for it as well.
+Since the Maokong Gondola is under the Taipei Metro umbrella, I have included its prices as well.

 But how do you pay?